nehachannaiah24/nehachannaiah24/README.md

-- 👋 Hi, I’m @nehachannaiah24
+- 👋 Hi, I’m Nehaaa
 - 👀 I’m interested in developing cool stuff with latest and trending tools
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate in dev projects and learn